r3kapig/writeup/20200507-De1taCTF-BroadcastTest/README.md

 I search the parcel and bundle then find [this article](https://www.ms509.com/2018/07/03/bundle-mismatch) and CVE-2017-13288.

 ## theory
-Android can marshal a object by implementing from Parceable.
+Android can marshal an object by implementing from Parceable.
 The class must implement `writeToParcel` and `readFromParcel` method to describe how to marshal and unmarshal.
-Parcelable object need to be taken by Bundle, which is a hashmap.
+Parcelable object needs to be taken by Bundle, which is a hashmap.
 Bundle can be put key-value by `PutExtra(key, value)`.
 The type of value can be int, Boolean, String or Parcelable object etc.

 ``` Java